 - Complete your purchase, choose a password and log in to your Bluehost account.

-- Answer the onboarding questions, or skip them, but add a blog when asked.
+- Answer the onboarding questions, or click the skip link, but add a blog when asked.

 - Don’t choose a theme now.
 Click the skip link at the bottom.
 (I explain why below.)